Afzal-Patel/twitter_coronavirus/README.md

 The viz directory contains all of the saved outputs from visualize.py, split by country and language for every hashtag in the map.py program.
-The results depict the frequency of tweet country/language that used the hashtag.

 Each file is named after the hashtag it represents.
+The results depict the frequency of tweets in the dataset having the country or language attribute and hashtag.
-The sub-directories in viz groups hashtags that are in different languages.
+The sub-directories in viz groups together words (hashtags) that are in different languages.